factcheckerr/FAVEL/README.md

 python3 -m unittest
 ```

-## How to run using pre-computed fact-validation approaches veracity scores in the input folder or cache
+## How to run using pre-computed fact-validation approaches veracity scores
 <details><summary> </summary>

+Pre-computed fact-validation approaches veracity scores in the FAVEL_ALL_RESULTS/FaVEL/input folder

 * First activate the environment using the command specified above.
 * FAVEL_ALL_RESULTS.zip file contains the precomputed veracity scores from individual approaches.